JsCommunity/exec-promise/README.md

 **TODO**

-- executables should be testable, even exit status code
+- executables should be testable
 - the execution flow should be predictable and followable (promises)

 ## Install